 - A listing that is materially inaccurate with regards to the size of the accommodation, its location, special amenities like pools, and whether the booking is for an entire home, private room or shared room, and whether another party, including the host, is staying there during the booking

-- An accommodation that is not clean, contains safety or health hazards, or contains vermin or pets not disclosed in the listing
+- An accommodation that is not reasonably clean, contains safety or health hazards, or contains vermin or pets not disclosed in the listing

 If you report any of these issues, Airbnb, at its discretion, will either reimburse the amount you paid through its platform, or help you find and book accommodations comparable to or better than your original booking for any unused nights left in your stay.